 Before you go …

 Your deck post spacing will be a very important step in constructing your deck.
-Mistakes can result in a dangerous and costly failure of the structure.
+Also, Mistakes can result in a dangerous and costly failure of the structure.
 To prevent overloading any one section of the deck, always build stronger than you think you need to.
 The ideal spacing for most deck posts is 8 inches, however, local building codes provide more detailed guidance.